Swamy-s-Tech-Skills-Academy-AI-ML-Data/meetup-certi-gen/docs/TailwindCSSwithDjango.md

 ## **Conclusion**

-By following these steps, you will have successfully integrated Tailwind CSS with Django using django-tailwind.
+By following these steps, you will have successfully integrated Tailwind CSS with Django using `django-tailwind`.
 This setup enables you to quickly develop modern, responsive, and customizable UIs for your Django projects.

 Let me know if you have any questions or need further assistance!
 Happy coding! 🚀